jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/differences-between-sast-sca-dast/index.md

 - It allows you to simulate attacks by malicious hackers.

-- When done manually in combination with tools, the attacks can be custom made and more clever, yielding results with low rates of false positives and false negatives.
+- When done manually in combination with DAST tools, the attacks can be custom made and more clever, yielding results with low rates of false positives and false negatives.